Improved Kernels and Algorithms for Claw and Diamond Free Edge Deletion Based on Refined Observations: Preliminaries

-{\bf{Parameterized Complexity~\cite{DBLP:series/txcs/DowneyF13}.}} A {\it parameterized problem} is a subset $Q \subseteq \Sigma^* \times \mathbb{N}$ for some finite alphabet $\Sigma$, where the second component of the input is called the {\it parameter}.
-A {\it{kernelization}} for a parameterized problem $Q$ is an algorithm that transforms each instance $(x, k)$ of $Q$ in time $(|x|+k)^{O(1)}$ into an instance $(x', k')$ of $Q$ such that (1) $(x,k) \in Q$ if and only if $(x',k') \in Q$; (2) $k'\leq f(k)$ for some computable function $f$; and (3) $|x'|\leq g(k)$ for some computable function $g$.
-Here, the new instance $(x',k')$ is called the {\it{kernel}}.
+{\bf{Parameterized Complexity~\cite{DBLP:series/txcs/DowneyF13}.}} A {\it parameterized problem} is a subset $Q \subseteq \Sigma^* \times \mathbb{N}$ for some finite alphabet~$\Sigma$, where the second component is called the {\it parameter}.
+A {\it{kernelization}} of a parameterized problem~$Q$ is an algorithm that transforms every instance $(x, k)$ of~$Q$ into an instance $(x', k')$ of~$Q$ such that (1) the algorithm runs in polynomial time in the size of the instance $(x, k)$; (2) $(x,k) \in Q$ if and only if $(x',k') \in Q$; (3) $k'\leq f(k)$ for some computable function~$f$; and (4) $|x'|\leq g(k)$ for some computable function~$g$.
+The new instance $(x',k')$ is called a {\it{kernel}} of~$Q$.